Year 3/4 - Miss McClymont

 Spelling strategies you can use:

-Below is our classes long term plan.
+Below is our class long-term plan.
 This shows what we will be covering as a class over the whole year.